GeoNet/data-tutorials/Seismic_Data/README.md

 # Seismic Data

 ## Accessing Seismic Data in R ##
-R notebooks that will demonstrate some simple ways to use the GeoNet FDSN webservices in R.
+R notebooks that will demonstrate simple ways to use the GeoNet FDSN webservices in R.

 |File                  | Description  | Output|
 |--------------------- | ------|---------------------------------------|